 Lasers are the best treatment to improve brown spots on the face caused by chronic sun damage (sun spots or age spots).
 Lasers use a beam of light that has a specific target or chromophore (pigment) that ends up destroying it and then the particles are eliminated through the skin.
 If you are interested in learning more how lasers work and what other indications they haveYou can see my page dedicated to this subject.

-Dermatology tip: Please note that 1 to 3 laser treatments (possibly even more) will be required four to six weeks apart and should only be performed by qualified laser professionals.
+Dermatology tip: Keep in mind that 1 to 3 laser treatments (possibly even more) will be required, with four to six weeks between sessions, and should only be performed by qualified laser professionals.

 3. Microneedeling or microneedling